A complete index of cultural wedding traditions across 30+ communities

 The Catholic-Muslim wedding

-Requires careful coordination between the two faith traditions.
+You will find that Requires careful coordination between the two faith traditions.
 The nikah can be conducted separately from a civil ceremony or a Catholic ceremony.
 Inside-tradition writers from both communities are the right source for the specifics.

 For the inside-tradition writers